The complete monitoring experience for your phone

 Fake Lottery and Sweepstakes Scams

-Scammers may call and tell your folks they have won a lottery, prize, or sweepstake.
+Scammers may call and tell your folks they have won a lottery, prize, or sweepstakes.
 However, to claim their prize, they must pay taxes, fees, and shipping costs.
 In this activity, the fraudsters obtain personal details and credit card information to fulfill the claim.
 We advise reporting all such numbers to the relevant authorities, such as the FCC.

 Investment Frauds